davidpdrsn/assert-json-diff/README.md

 This will panic with the error message:

 ```
-json atom at path ".a.b" is missing from rhs
+json atom at path ".a.b" is missing from lhs
 ```

 License: MIT